A common diagnosis among infants and children; if missed, can lead to renal scarring, hypertension, and end-stage renal disease.

-Dr Beatrice Goilav would like to gratefully acknowledge Dr Frederick Kaskel, Dr Mary Anne Jackson, and Dr Rene VanDeVoorde, previous contributors to this monograph.
+Dr Beatrice Goilav would like to gratefully acknowledge Dr Frederick Kaskel, Dr Mary Anne Jackson, and Dr Rene VanDeVoorde, previous contributors to this topic.
 FK, MAJ, and RV declare that they have no competing interests.

 Associate Professor of Pediatrics and Family Medicine